cmpilato/worship-music/Christ_Is_Our_Cornerstone/README.md

 We build on Him alone.

 Jesus is our firm foundation,
-Strength that flows from God's right hand.
+Precious stone at God's right hand.
 He's the Rock of our Salvation,
 And the gates of Hell won't stand.